gustable42/firebase-api-communication/README.md

-# Cloud functions for Firebase to make HTTP Requests to Woocommerce Rest API
+# Cloud functions for Firebase to send HTTP Requests to Woocommerce Rest API